Mark-Alexis-Posadas/employee-list/README.md

 - **Tailwind CSS**: Utility-first CSS framework used for styling.
 - **Font Awesome**: Icon toolkit used for icons in the user interface.
 - **uuid**: Library used for generating unique identifiers.
-- **Local Storage API**: Used to persist employee data locally within the browser.
+- **Local Storage API**: Employee data is stored locally, allowing the application to maintain state across page refreshes.
+Dark and light mode options enhance user customization and accessibility.

 ## Installation